Process Creation (fork())#

 …

-Creative Weirdness: fork()
+Creative Weirdness: fork()#

-Exact copy of the calling process
+Creates a child process: exact copy of the calling process

-On return - returns twice - both parent and child continue where they left off, independently
+Both continue where they left off, independently

 Parent’s return value: PID of the newly created child process